Robert Dudley, 1st Earl of Leicester: Marriage hopes and proposals

 Elizabeth remained close to Dudley and he, with her blessing and on her prompting, pursued his suit for her hand in an atmosphere of diplomatic intrigue.
 His wife's and his father's shadows haunted his prospects.
 His efforts leading nowhere, in the spring of 1561 Dudley offered to leave England to seek military adventures abroad; Elizabeth would have none of that and everything remained as it was.
+In 1587, a man named Arthur claimed to have been born in 1561 as the illegitimate son of Robert Dudley and Queen Elizabeth I, but his claims could not be proven.

-In October 1562 the Queen fell ill with smallpox and, believing her life to be in danger, she asked the Privy Council to make Robert Dudley Protector of the Realm and to give him a suitable title together with twenty thousand pounds a year.
-There was universal relief when she recovered her health; Dudley was made a privy councillor.
+In October 1562, the Queen fell ill with smallpox and, believing her life to be in danger, she asked the Privy Council to make Robert Dudley Protector of the Realm and to give him a suitable title together with 20,000 pounds a year.
+There was universal relief when she recovered her health.
+Dudley was made a privy councillor.
 He was already deeply involved in foreign politics, including Scotland.

 In 1563, Elizabeth suggested Dudley as a consort to the widowed Mary, Queen of Scots, the idea being to achieve firm amity between England and Scotland and diminish the influence of foreign powers.
 Elizabeth's preferred solution was that they should all live together at the English court, so that she would not have to forgo her favourite's company.
 Mary at first enquired if Elizabeth was serious, wanting above all to know her chances of inheriting the English crown.
 Elizabeth repeatedly declared that she was prepared to acknowledge Mary as her heir only on condition that she marry Robert Dudley.
 Mary's Protestant advisors warmed to the prospect of her marriage to Dudley, and in September 1564 he was created Earl of Leicester, a move designed to make him more acceptable to Mary.
 In January 1565, Thomas Randolph, the English ambassador to Scotland, was told by the Scottish queen that she would accept the proposal.
 To his amazement, Dudley was not to be moved to comply: But a man of that nature I never found any ... he whom I go about to make as happy as ever was any, to put him in possession of a kingdom, to lay in his naked arms a most fair ... lady ... nothing regardeth the good that shall ensue unto him thereby ... but so uncertainly dealeth that I know not where to find him.
 Dudley indeed had made it clear to the Scots at the beginning that he was not a candidate for Mary's hand and forthwith had behaved with passive resistance.
 He also worked in the interest of Henry Stuart, Lord Darnley, Mary's eventual choice of husband.
 Elizabeth herself wavered as to declaring Mary her heir, until in March 1565 she decided she could not bring herself to it.
 Still, she finally told the Spanish ambassador that the proposal fell through because the Earl of Leicester refused to cooperate.